RomanNihal/Android_Practice/README.md

 - Build more complex projects that integrate multiple Android components.
 - Improve my skills in UI design and app performance optimization.
 - Learn about **Jetpack Compose** and implement modern UI in future projects.

-## Connect with Me

-If you have any suggestions, questions, or just want to share your thoughts, feel free to reach out.
-I’m always happy to connect with fellow developers!

-Thank you for visiting my repository.
-Let’s continue learning and building! 🚀